 Your code is now ready to run.

-- After that, Run this code and the result is shown in the following image.
+- Run this code, and the result is shown in the following image.

-Finally, row 7 which was containing the positive value (55) in column E is now hidden whereas row 10 which is carrying 0 is unhidden.
+Row 7 which contains the positive value (55) in column E is now hidden whereas row 10 which carries 0 is unhidden.

 VBA Code Explanation